EyeTrackVR/EyeTrackVR/docs/_pages/Upload_Firmware.md

 If you don't find an answer to your question there ask in **#questions** channel in [the discord](https://discord.gg/kkXYbVykZX), we will be happy to help.

-*Made with care by Prohurtz#0001, adigyran#1121, Eiren#0666 and CalliePepper#0666.
-Edited by CalliePepper#0666 and Emojikage#3095.*
-*Credit goes to the SlimeVR team [adapted from here](https://docs.slimevr.dev/firmware/setup-and-install.html)*
+*Adapted from the SlimeVR docs, Credit goes to the SlimeVR team [here](https://docs.slimevr.dev/firmware/setup-and-install.html)*